Samah022/AI417-Students_Emotion_Detection_Model/README.md

 From here: https://www.kaggle.com/datasets/gauravsharma99/fer13-cleaned-dataset/data

 ### Training the Model
-1. Ensure you have the necessary data in the `AI-417-Project/train` directory.
+1. Ensure you have the necessary data in the `dataset` directory.
 2. Run the training script:
     ```bash
     python Train.py